Joseph Ganda (bishop)

-The Most Reverend Joseph Henry Ganda, Archbishop Emeritus, (born 22 March 1932 in Serabu, Bo District, British Sierra Leone) is the retired Archbishop of the Archdiocese of Freetown and Bo.
+The Most Reverend Joseph Henry Ganda (22 March 1932 – 9 August 2023) was a Sierra Leonean Roman Catholic archbishop of the Archdiocese of Freetown and Bo.

-Born in the village Serabu in the Bo district, he was the first in the area to study for the priesthood.
+Born in the village Serabu in the Bo district on 22 March 1932, Ganda was the first in the area to study for the priesthood.

 He completed seminary training at Bigard Memorial Seminary in Enugu, Nigeria in 1955 returning home a Deacon.

-On 9 April 1961 he was ordained the first priest of Sierra Leone (just two weeks before its political independence).
+On 9 April 1961, he was ordained the first priest of Sierra Leone (just two weeks before its political independence).
 He was made the first Catholic bishop of the Diocese of Kenema in the Eastern Province of Sierra Leone in 1971.

-On 23 November 1980 he was installed as the first native-born archbishop of the Archdiocese of Freetown in Sierra Leone.
+On 23 November 1980, he was installed as the first native-born archbishop of the Archdiocese of Freetown in Sierra Leone.
 While archbishop, Ganda oversaw the construction of the St. Paul Cathedral in Kenema, the St. Paul's Seminary in Regent, Freetown, and he is credited with encouraging young people to join the service of the Church, either as priests or nuns.

-He retired 2 March 2007, after almost thirty-six years of Catholic ministry.
+Ganda retired 2 March 2007, after almost thirty-six years of Catholic ministry.
 He was replaced as archbishop by Edward Tamba Charles.

-Early life
+Early life and education

 Joseph Henry Ganda was born to Catholic parents in the village of Serabu in the district of Bo.
 As a newborn, he got the measles and, afraid he would succumb, his mother had him baptized by a catechist.
 He recovered and his parents baptized him a second time at the Sacred Heart Church in Serabu.
 As a child, he was sickly and was treated at the hospital.

-Education

 Ganda received his primary education at the Sacred Heart Primary School.
 He was an altar boy at his local church.
 Even as a small child, he dreamed of being a priest.
-He attended at St. Edwards Secondary School in Freetown.
+He attended St. Edwards Secondary School in Freetown.

-He applied to Bigard Memorial Seminary in Enugu, Nigeria in 1955.
+Ganda applied to Bigard Memorial Seminary in Enugu, Nigeria in 1955.
 The Bishop approved his application however he requested that Ganda do a year-long probation at the Catholic Training College in Bo under the supervision of Fr.
 Andrew O’Toole.
 Ganda distinguished himself during his probation, teaching French to the first students at Christ the King College.

-He entered Bigard Memorial Seminary in 1955.
+Ganda entered Bigard Memorial Seminary in 1955.
 He remained there for 7 uninterrupted years of training and returned to Sierra Leone as a Deacon.